fweathers/PinterestApp/README.md

-# PinterestApp
-Mini Pinterest App, utilizing Pinterest SDK
+# Mini Pinterest App

+App utilizes Pinterest iOS SDK and bridges Objective-C SDK to Swift.

+At the current moment you can log in by authenticating through Pinterest SDK and view your user's boards and pins.

 Road Map